 With its amazing scenic beauty, this pristine beach is regarded as one of the best places to visit in Kerala.
 It is clean, less crowded and has a tranquil atmosphere that gives you great relaxation.
 You can enjoy swimming, sunbathing and engage in various kinds of water sports.
 You cannot miss the amazing sight of sunset which is a memorable experience.
 You can have a complete Ayurveda massage and rejuvenate your body and soul.
 Kerala food, especially sea-food will satisfy your hunger pangs.

 Nearest railway station is Varkala at about 3 km away and the airport is Trivandrum International Airport at 57 km away.

 4. Bekal Fort – Excellence of Technology in Defense Strategy

-Bakel Fort, a coastal fort situated in Kasargod district, is the largest and well preserved fort in the state.
-Spread over an area of 40 acres and having huge walls of over 12 m height, it lies on the backdrops of Arabian seashore, as if come up from the sea.
+Bakel Fort, a coastal fort situated in Kasargod district, is the largest and well-preserved fort in the state.
+Spread over an area of 40 acres and having huge walls of over 12 m height, it lies on the backdrops of the Arabian seashore, as if coming up from the sea.
 Waves from the sea continuously hit its citadel and drench a major portion of the fort.
 The magnificent Bakel Fort and the fabulous beach nearby, which attract thousands of tourists all over the world, are undoubtedly the best places to visit in Kerala.